NREL/sup3r/README.rst

 4. Run this if you want to train models on GPUs: ``conda install -c anaconda tensorflow-gpu``

+   4.1 For OSX use instead: ``python -m pip install tensorflow-metal``

 Option 2: Clone repo (recommended for developers)
 -------------------------------------------------